acri-st/moderation/README.md

 ### What is the Moderation microservice?

-The Moderation microservice is a core component of the DESP-AAS Collaborative platform that handles content moderation and validation.
+The Moderation microservice is a core component of the Collaborative platform that handles content moderation and validation.
 It provides automated and manual review capabilities to ensure content quality, compliance, and safety across the platform.

 **Key Features:**
 - **API Integration**: RESTful API endpoints for seamless integration with other microservices and Admin UI